-All water systems must provide a notice of the individual tap results from Lead Tap Monitoring to the persons served by the water system at the specific sampling site from which the sample was taken.
+All water systems must provide a notice of the individual tap results from Lead Tap Monitoring to the people served by the water system at the specific sampling site from which the sample was taken.
 This notice must be provided no later than 30 days after learning of the tap monitoring results.
-We were late with these notices from the $2^{nd} \frac{1}{2}$ of 2022 monitoring event.
+We were late with these notices from the 1st 1/2 and the 2nd 1/2 of the 2024 monitoring events.